Skip to content

 • Log data can directly input message content for testing in the sample parsing test;

-• Other data types first convert the content into "line protocol" format, then input it for sample parsing testing.
+• Other data types should first convert the content into "line protocol" format, then input it for sample parsing testing.

 Line Protocol Example

-• cpu, redis are Measurements; tag1, tag2 are tag sets; f1, f2, f3 are field sets (f1=1i indicates int, f2=1.2 indicates default as float, f3="abc" indicates string); 162072387000000000 is the timestamp;
+• cpu, redis are Measurements; tag1, tag2 are label sets; f1, f2, f3 are field sets (f1=1i indicates int, f2=1.2 indicates default float, f3="abc" indicates string); 162072387000000000 is the timestamp;

 • Field sets and timestamps are separated by spaces; timestamps are mandatory;